ウールの虫食い対策と「喰われた後の対応」

 4. Try natural insect repellents

-The original purpose of insect repellents is to prevent blood-sucking pests such as mosquitoes and ticks from sucking your blood by reducing their ability to recognize you, but using natural insect repellent materials such as lavender, cedarwood, and mint also makes it harder for pests to approach.
+The original use of insect repellents is to prevent blood-sucking pests such as mosquitoes and ticks from sucking your blood by reducing their ability to recognize you, but using natural insect repellent materials such as lavender, cedarwood, and mint also makes it harder for pests to approach.

 I wouldn't say you should put one in a storage box, but it might be nice to have one in your closet.